topo-gps/topo-gps-manual/en/miscellaneous/devices.rst

 Windows PC
 ----------
 Topo GPS does not run on a Windows PC.
 It is however possible to install an Android emulator that has Google Play installed.
 You can run Google Play in such an emulator, and install Topo GPS in the emulator.
 This is of course not ideal, but maybe sufficient.

+An example of such an Android emulator is `Bluestacks <https://www.bluestacks.com/>`_.

+Another possibility is to create a virtual device with Google Play using `Android Studio <https://developer.android.com/studio>`.

 Android wear / Android watch
 ----------------------------